 In Buy Canada Viagra Online, Thom Andersen observes:

 “One of the glories of Los Angeles is its modernist residential architecture, but Hollywood movies have almost systematically denigrated this heritage by casting many of these houses as the residences of movie villains.”

 THE WALK DOWN FROM MULHOLLAND DRIVE

 In Mulholland Drive, Rita is next seen walking on the 7400 block of West Franklin Avenue in the Hollywood Hills West neighborhood—about a mile south of Mulholland Drive.
-(As it happens, this is near the Topamax Online Cheap, 7406 Franklin Avenue.)
+(As it happens, this is near the Herbal Viagra Online India, 7406 Franklin Avenue.)

 Rita continues walking, heading about half a mile southeast, to the 7200 West Sunset Boulevard in the Hollywood neighborhood.
 Finally, she falls asleep in some hedges outside an apartment building we later hear identified as 1612 Havenhurst.
 There’s actually no such address: Havenhurst Drive doesn’t extend north beyond Sunset Boulevard, or 1500 North.